open-telemetry/opentelemetry.io/content/en/blog/2022/opamp/index.md

   executable: <absolute|relative path to previous build>
 ```

-Then run these following command:
+Then open a new terminal and run the following command:

 ```
+cd internal/examples/supervisor/bin
 go build -o ./supervisor ../main.go
 ./supervisor
 ```